joelbreton2/avd/diataxis/brainstorm.md

 - Do we repeat subjects in Tutorials and User Manual
 - Do we create a video section
 - Organisation [alphabetical, most common, ..]
+- Maybe nest Examples under How-to Guides
+- AAEP where to move

 ### Current Navigation